|Date:||June 16, 2017||Time in:||7:28AM|

 Highway 44: See Road Cameras and check conditions.
 Deer have been moving.

 Highway 395: Good shape & dry.
 WATCH FOR DEER AND ANTELOPE ALWAYS.
 HEAVY WINDS CAN CAUSE DELAYS FOR HIGH PROFILE VEHICLES ANY TIME OF THE YEAR.
 Those that don't head the warming, often end up turned over, wrecking or hitting someone else.
 CHECK WIND FORECASTS ON THE NOAA LINK ABOVE WHEN COMING FROM RENO or LEAVING SUSANVILLE AND DRIVING A HIGH PROFILE VEHICLE.
 CalTrans sign at 36/395 junction.
 Blowing sand drifts (zero visibility and some 100ft long) can also become a hazard in high winds any time of the year.
 Remember that deer are prevalent in the Honey Lake Valley all year long.
 The “Locals” name for 395 to Reno is “BLOOD ALLEY”.
 Drive it often enough and you’ll understand what we mean.
 This is a prime time as the deer and antelope move back up for spring/summer.
+Deer a prevelant all year long on the 395 corridor.

 Check the road cameras at the links above.